WilliamABradley/PlatformBindingsFramework/_docs/Platform/UWP/UWPRemarks.md

 public static UWPAppServices Services = new UWPAppServices(true);
 ```

 Due to UWP's Design, the Dispatcher isn't available yet, so you will need to attach the Dispatcher when it becomes available, such as in the `OnLaunched` Method.

 Make sure you don't call any AppServices.UI methods before Attaching the Dispatcher.

-After Attaching the Dispatcher is the best time to load any PlatformBindings extensions.
-Such as PlatformBindings-SMB.
+After Attaching the Dispatcher, this is the best time to load any PlatformBindings extensions, Such as PlatformBindings-SMB.

 ```C#
 /// <summary>